 I am a swiss guy who loves to travel and discover new things.
 I love to reinvent my routines, build new social networks and challenge my cultural assumptions.
-Over the past year I had the chance to live in several countries and study in more than 5 universities across Europe and North America.
+Over the past year I had the chance to live in many countries and study in more than 5 universities across Europe and North America.

 I like to create things, either digitally (apps, applets, programs, visualizations) or physically (tabletops, tangible user interfaces, learning artefacts).
 I also love to hike in the backcountry, especially in the swiss mountains!